xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 ### Playlist Cover Tab Manager
 - Also a script by me.
 - Essentially replaces playlist tabs and functions like a spotify-like playlist manager.
-- You can do all of the essentials like Save, Load, Delete, Rename, Move, Add and Duplicate playlists
+- You can do all of the essentials like Save, Load, Delete, Rename, Move, Add and Duplicate playlists.
-- As well as extensive customizations avaiable.
+- As well as extensive customizations available.
 - A github for more details is provided: https://github.com/xaIex/Playlist-Tab-Cover-Manager